 I didn’t want to talk about Davis, so I changed the subject.
 “Can we see the video of our game now?”

 “Sure,” Uncle Phil replied as he stared at me.
-I think he got that I wasn’t happy about moving to Davis.
+I think he got from what I said and my expression that I wasn’t happy about moving to Davis.

 He hooked up his video equipment to the TV and we watched the game.
 It amazed me watching us actually playing the game like I’d been sitting in the stands.
 I saw so much that I couldn’t see from field level when I was playing on the offense and especially when I was playing on the defense.

 “That’s outstanding,” I said when it was over.
 “Coach Kavanaugh must be excited having this to show the team and the other football coaches on Monday.
 I saw things we should have done a different way that I never saw from ground level.”